 The structure of the membership should comprise of:

-Academy Governing Boards will meet three times per year and will receive statutory and agreed reports from:
+Academy Governing Boards will meet six times per year and will receive statutory and agreed reports from: